 Types of cover

 You’ll receive a payment (if you’re eligible) in the difficult event that you become terminally ill or are permanently disabled.
-If you die, your dependents or estate will receive a lump sum payment.
+If you die, your dependants and/or estate will receive a lump sum payment.

 Imagine if something happened and you couldn’t work for some time?
-Income Protection cover might be able to help supplement some of your income, if you’re an eligible Accumulation 1 or Spouse Account member.
+Income Protection cover might be able to help supplement some of your income, if you’re an eligible Accumulation 1, Accumulation 2 or Spouse Account member.

-Visit the dedicated 'My Insurance' page for important information about the changes to UniSuper's insurance offering.
+Visit the dedicated 'My Insurance' page for the latest news about UniSuper's insurance offering.

 How to be covered

-There are two ways you can have insurance through your super:
+There are a number of ways you can have insurance through your super: